artis3n/artis3n.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Musings and research on cryptography and software development.
+subtitle: Artisanal musings on software development, application security, and cryptography.
 ---

 I am a cyber security engineer performing penetration tests and writing secure software.
 This means the posts will